 - The Dunes Cordwalk – This 2-mile trail is a more challenging hike with a wooden cordwalk that is parallel to the shore of Lake Michigan.
 The north trail is 0.5 miles and the south trail is 1.5 miles through dunes, wetlands, and white pine forest.
 Pets can join you on this hike!

 - The Woodland Dunes Nature Trail – This one-mile loop begins and ends near the playground.
 A 0.25-mile loop within the longer trail has a crushed limestone surface and is perfect for strollers and wheelchairs.
 No pets on this trail.

 - The Black River Marsh Boardwalk – This short, accessible trail is a boardwalk starting at the parking area west of the campground and takes you through wetlands.
 Pets are allowed.

 - The Black River Trails – These trails loop through open fields and forests.
 You’ll start at the northwest section of the park on South 12th Street.
 This is a perfect trail for identifying birds and wildflowers.
 Horses and pets are allowed on this trail as well as mountain bikes.

-- The Fishing Pond Trail – This shorter trail is just ? mile and loops around the Friends Fishing Pond.
+- The Fishing Pond Trail – This shorter trail loops around the Friends Fishing Pond.
 It has a flat surface and many benches along the way to observe pond life and birds.
 Pets are allowed.